intelligent-username/Tachion/data/README.md

 Since we will train multiple different models, each model will expect a (slightly) different set of features.

+Equities and FOREX have time gaps (markets close at 4pm ET on weekdays and at 22:00 UTC Friday respectively, as well as holidays, etc.), so they require extra engineered features (day of the week, time since last  open, and so on) for the model to understand time context.

-### For Stocks
+### For Equities

 Note that they are US-only for now (if not a US stock, the model will exclude the S&P feature, but in the future I need to integrate a more robust way of getting a market-wide indicator (country-by-country)).
-Also, it would be good to add sector-specific indices as features.
+Also, it would be good to add sector-specific indices (ETFs) as dynamic (covariate) features.
 These are decisions to make when adding final polishes to the project.
 Of course, for the most optimal micro-optimization, we can add things like earnings reports, and we can train a single model per stock, but that's way out of scope right now.

 <!-- "item_id" in DeepAR terminology -->
 - `Ticker`                    <!-- Stock ticker symbol -->